ufal/npfl129/exam/questions.md

 #### Questions@:, Lecture 13 Questions

 1. Explain the difference between deontological and utilitarian ethics.
-List examples on how these theoretical frameworks can be applied in machine learning ethics.
+List examples of how these theoretical frameworks can be applied in machine learning ethics.
 [10]

-1. List at least two examples of potential ethical problems related to data collection.
+1. List at least two potential ethical problems related to data collection.
 [5]

-1. List at least two examples of potential ethical problems that can originate in model evaluation.
+1. List at least two potential ethical problems that can originate in model evaluation.
 [5]

 1. List at least one example of an ethical problem that can originate in model design or model development.
 [5]